-- Site U1346 was drilled on Shirshov Massif and consists of ~53 m of highly vesicular pillow lavas and larger pillowlike inflation units consisting of aphyric micro- to cryptocrystalline basalt.
-These are interpreted as part of a single pillow lava eruption stack.
-The nature of the sedimentary intercalations within the succession indicates that the environment deepened progressively from nearshore to offshore marine conditions throughout the eruptive time period. - Site U1347 was drilled on the southeastern flank of Tamu Massif (~200 km northeast of Hole 1213B).
-The ~160 m thick basement succession consists of massive basalt flows and pillow inflation units intercalated with volcaniclastic sedimentary successions.
-These include (1) an upper series of four massive lava flows (~8-19 m thick); (2) a ~75 m lava stack with more massive (~3-6 m thick) basaltic flows passing upward in larger pillowlike inflation units (1-2 m thick) and pillow basalts (<1 m thick), which likely represent successive eruptive pulses during which lava effusion rates diminished; and (3) two massive internally homogeneous basaltic lava flows consisting of a very thick (~23 m) upper tabular flow overlying a second (partially drilled) flow.
-The frequent recovery of thick (often fresh) glassy rinds within the pillow unit stack indicates that alteration was essentially buffered in these rocks. - Site U1348 was drilled on a basement high on the north flank of Tamu Massif and is unusual in that it provided ~120 m of volcaniclastic sediments, including ~90 m of hyaloclastite.
-This initially proved difficult to interpret because of the pervasive alteration, which masks both the original texture and structure of this lithology.
-However, its chemical composition, measured from a few large basaltic clasts, is consistent with the lavas observed at the other sites, and the predominance of altered glass shards material is indicative of substantial submarine volcanism nearby. - Site U1349 was drilled near the top of Ori Massif.
-The upper sedimentary section is the usual chert-chalk sequence, which changes downhole to volcaniclastic materials containing fragments of basalt.
+- Site U1346 on Shirshov Massif consists of ~53 m of highly vesicular pillow lavas and larger pillow-like inflation units of aphyric micro- to cryptocrystalline basalt.
+These are interpreted as part of a single pillow lava stack.
+The nature of the sed-imentary intercalations within the succession indicates that the environment deepened progressively from nearshore to offshore marine conditions throughout the eruptive period. - Site U1347 is on the southeastern flank of Tamu Massif (~200 km northeast of Hole 1213B).
+The ~160 m thick basement succession consists of massive basalt flows and pillow inflation units intercalated with volcaniclastic sedimentary layers.
+The basalts include (1) an upper series of four massive lava flows (~8-19 m thick); (2) a ~75 m lava stack with more massive (~3-6 m thick) basaltic flows passing upward to pillowlike inflation units (1-2 m thick) and pillow basalts (<1 m thick), which likely represent successive eruptive pulses during which lava effusion rates diminished; and (3) two massive, internally homogeneous lava flows consisting of a very thick (~23 m) upper massive (tabular) flow overlying a second (partially penetrated) flow.
+The frequent recovery of thick, often fresh, glassy rinds within the pillow stack indicates that alteration was essentially buffered in these rocks.

+- Site U1348, on a basement high on the north flank of Tamu Massif, is unusual in that it provided ~120 m of volcaniclastic sediments, including ~90 m of hyaloclastite.
+This material initially proved difficult to interpret because of pervasive alteration, which masks both the original texture and structure of this lithology.
+However, chemical composition, measured from a few large basaltic clasts, is consistent with that of the lavas found at the other sites.
+The predominance of altered glass shards is indicative of substantial submarine volcanism nearby. - Site U1349 was drilled near the top of Ori Massif.
+The upper sedimentary section is the usual chertchalk sequence, which changes downhole to volcaniclastic materials containing fragments of basalt.
 Beneath the volcaniclastics is a weathered volcanogenic conglomerate that lies unconformably upon red-brown basaltic flows.
 These thin altered lavas have extremely vesicular flow tops, many of which are deeply reddened, probably as a result of subaerial weathering, and are intercalated with multiple limestone (oolitic) horizons indicative of periodic marine incursions.
-Increasingly thicker lava inflation units occur toward the bottom of the lower lava section before passing into an underlying submarine succession of lava flow breccias, hyaloclastite fragments, and more massive lava pods.
-Accordingly, this volcanic succession appears to have developed in progressively shallower to emergent conditions, followed by submergence after volcanism ceased.

-• Site U1350 was drilled 70 km east of Site U1349 on the eastern flank of Ori Massif, where the seafloor is ~800 m deeper.
-Drilling penetrated ~173 m into volcanic basement and yielded (1) a series of massive basalt flows passing downhole into (2) a transitional zone, (3) aphyric to sparsely plagioclase-phyric pillow lavas, (4) a thin layer of hyaloclastite, and (5) a succession of well-preserved plagioclase-phyric pillow lavas set in a matrix of unconsolidated or fluidized micritic limestone.
-The inflation units above the hyaloclastite are complex, containing a mixture of massive flow and larger pillowlike units sparsely interspersed with thin sedimentary horizons.
+Increasingly thicker lava inflation units occur toward the bottom of the lava section before passing into an underlying submarine succession of lava flow breccias, hyaloclastite fragments, and more massive, irregularly shaped lava pods.
+Accordingly, this volcanic sequence appears to have developed in progressively shallower to emergent conditions, followed by submergence after volcanism ceased. - Site U1350 is 70 km east of Site U1349 on the eastern flank of Ori Massif, where the seafloor is ~800 m deeper.
+Drilling penetrated ~173 m into volcanic basement and yielded (1) a series of massive basalt flows passing downhole into (2) a transitional zone, (3) aphyric to sparsely plagioclasephyric pillow lavas, (4) a thin layer of hyaloclastite, and (5) a succession of well-preserved plagioclase-phyric pillow lavas set in a matrix of originally unconsolidated or fluidized micritic limestone.
+The inflation units above the hyaloclastite are complex, containing a mixture of massive flow and pillowlike units sparsely interspersed with thin sedimentary horizons.
 Beneath the hyaloclastite, the high core recovery preserved in great detail an intricate stack of small pillow lavas (~0.1-0.5 m) and numerous pillow/sediment baked contacts.
-Alteration was minimal toward the top of this site and is thus comparable with that observed in Hole U1347A.
+Alteration was minimal toward the top of this hole, comparable with that observed in Hole U1347A.